Support for LAist comes from

 "Some of the lines were burned but not many, for as big of an event this was in terms of fire damage," said Scott Wardlaw, president of the Christmas Tree Lane Association.

-The lights usually come down in February, after the rainy season, to make sure it's safe to scale the trees.
-This year the group wasn't able to take them down until mid-Spring.
+In a typical year, all the lights usually come down in February, after the rainy season, to make sure it's safe to scale the trees.
+This year, the fire and recovery efforts pushed back removal to mid-Spring.
 To ensure safety, the Los Angeles County Department of Public Health provided volunteers with hazmat suits.

 (L to R) Sam Tran, James Tran, and Alex Tran pose for their very first day volunteering with the Christmas Tree Lane Association.